influxdata/docs-v2/content/platform/monitoring/influxdata-platform/tools/measurements-internal.md

 #### queueTotalSize
 The sum total number of bytes of disk space used by all hinted handoff queues for a single node.
-This statistics tracks the disk usage of all hinted handoff queues for a given node, not the number of bytes waiting to be processed.
-Due to the implementation of the hinted handoff queue, there will be a lag between the bytes being processed and when they are removed from the disk.
+Tracks the disk usage of all hinted handoff queues for a given node (not the bytes waiting to be processed).
+Due to the implementation of the hinted handoff queue, be a lag between the bytes being processed and when they are removed from the disk.

 `queueTotalSize` is the metric used to determine if a node's hinted handoff queue has reached the